dimpiax/bitcoin-ticker/README.md

 # Bitcoin ticker

-Sample Node.js project of currency relations regarding to bitcoin.
+Sample Node.js project of currency rates relatively to bitcoin.
 Project implemented on JavaScript, using the latest ES features and React, dated on the latest commit.

-It has development environment based on: Babel.js, Flow, ESLint.
+Its development environment based on: Babel, Flow, ESLint.

 ## Running
-After project clonning and installing dependencies, you have to run server by:
+After project cloning and installing dependencies, you have to run server by:
 `npm start`.

 You can start server manually using next arguments:
-* delay – delay of begin first requesting
+* delay – delay before first request
-* interval – interval request after complete fetching currencies data
+* interval – interval request after fetching currencies data completion
-* curr – currencies separated by comma, regarding to first element as base
+* curr – currencies separated by comma, where first element as a base

 #### Example
 ```bash